Choose Your Teachers Well!

 If one’s idea of God

-is of good in cosmic struggle and warfare against evil
+is of Good in cosmic spiritual warfare against Evil,

 then one will create enemies